Restore a suspended Gmail account

-If the reset option isn't available for a user with a Gmail suspension, the user must wait up to 24 hours before the limits are reset automatically.
-During this time, the user can still access their other Google services.
+If the restore option isn't available, you must wait up to 24 hours before the limits are reset automatically.
+During this time, the user can still use other Google services.

-- Click the Learn more link to find out how the user can avoid exceeding bandwidth limits in the future.
+- Click Learn more to find out how the user can avoid exceeding bandwidth limits in the future.

 5 times per-year limit